- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 Flexible Schedules and Routines

 Flexibility is an important aspect of daily routines.
-Although it is important to carefully plan out your routines and to teach these routines to children, it’s also important to stay flexible.
+Although it is important to carefully plan out your routines and to teach these routines to children, it is also important to stay flexible.
 If a routine is not working, rethink it!
 Be comfortable with making the most of unexpected events.
 On the first warm spring day, it is OK to stay outside longer than usual.
-If a child needs more time to finish his or her homework, it is OK to give that child time to finish.
+If a child needs more time to finish their homework, it is all right to give them time to finish.
 Spontaneity can be good; it builds your enthusiasm and keeps routines fresh for you and the children and youth in your care.

 Know that not every activity will go exactly as you plan it.
-It is important to have back-up activities.
-You may begin an activity and realize it is too easy or too difficult, or maybe the children just aren’t enjoying it.
+It is important to have backup activities.
+You may begin an activity and realize it is too easy or too difficult, or maybe the children are not enjoying it.
 You should be ready to change tracks if needed and move on to something more engaging or appropriate.
-Additionally, it’s important not to confuse flexibility with chaos.
+It is also important not to confuse flexibility with chaos.
 Flexibility still implies that you are following a plan; you can simply stretch or shorten the amount of time you spend on each activity.
-Watch the video below to learn more about schedules and routines in school-age programs.

 Keeping a Balance

 In before- and after-school programs, you are responsible for striking a balance between time spent playing and time spent on homework or other educationally enriching activities.
 It is important to speak with your trainer, coach, or administrator to understand what is expected of the school-age children in your program.
 You may want to ask questions like: